RS-PYTHON/rs-testmeans/docs/add_mockups_data.md

 ### CADIP simulator config

-There is 4 configuration files that are managed as ConfigMap :
+There are 4 configuration files that are managed as ConfigMap :

 - Catalogue/SPJ.json
 - Catalogue/FileResponse.json